nicolas-t/gAES/readme.md

 gAES / hangoutAES
 ================================

-gAES is a (greasemonkey) user script that encrypts/decrypts (AES) your google chats with one or more contacts
+gAES is a (greasemonkey) user script that encrypts/decrypts (AES) your google chats (gTalk or hangout) with one or more contacts
-- Install `gAES.user.js` to encrypt/decrypt your conversations on gTalk
+- Install `gAES.user.js` to encrypt/decrypt your conversations with gTalk
-- Install `hangoutAES.user.js` to encrypt/decrypt your conversations with google Hangouts (gmail, g+,...)
+- Install `hangoutAES.user.js` to encrypt/decrypt your conversations with google Hangouts (g+ and gmail if you enable it...)

 ---